 No, you are perfectly entitled to use what you have learned from your free consultation to either pursue your case yourself or go elsewhere.
 If you wish to appoint Kester Disability Rights to work for you, we will send you an agreement which is only binding if you choose to sign it remembering you would only have to pay KDR anything if the case is successful and money is obtained.

 Kester Disability Rights is genuinely no win no fee.
-If we don’t win you don’t pay anything at all to KDR and if we do win you pay either 25% or a fixed fee.
+If we don’t win you don’t pay anything at all to KDR and if we do win you pay either 35% or a fixed fee.
 This will be made absolutely clear after your free case assessment and initial advice.
-If medical evidence is needed for your case we can pay for it out of our own funds if we think there is a good chance of winning.
+If medical evidence is needed for your case we can pay for it out of our own funds if we think there is a reasonable chance of winning.

 • Is there a charity that has a sustainable funding model to meet the advice needs of its beneficiaries?
 KDR is a sustainable growth model.